FluidTrust/Tutorial-ECSA2021/_pages/task-modeling.md

 | User           | store ccd        | ccd            | `ccd.GrantedRoles.User := true` |
 | User           | look for flights | query          | `query.GrantedRoles.* := true`  |

 Some assignments in service effect specifications (SEFFs) are missing.
-Create the missing assignments as described in the following table.
+Open the repository diagram, look for the SEFFs listed in the following table below and create the missing assignments as described below.

 | Component             | SEFF                 | Action                       | Variable Usage | Assignments                                                                     |
 |----------------------------------------------|------------------------------|----------------|---------------------------------------------------------------------------------|